SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 1. Open `Internet Information Services (IIS) Manager`.

-1. In the *Connections* pane on the left, select the top icon with the server name and click *Application Request Routing*.
+1. In the *Connections* pane on the left, select the top icon with the server name and click *Application Request Routing Cache*.

    ![IIS time-out 1](~/user-guide/images/UDAPIS_TimeOut1.jpg)